shwetanshusingh2/object-detection-and-tracking-for-blind-person/README.md

 # object-detection-and-tracking-for-blind-person
-This project demontrates object detection  and tracks the object using opencv and gives info on object movement using text to speech converter for the objects in motion
+This project demontrates object detection  and tracks the object using opencv and gives info on object movement using text to speech converter for the objects in motion.